helllopratik/android_kernel_lenovo_tb351fu/README.md

 The goal of this repository is to make the published Lenovo kernel source more useful for community development on the `TB351FU`, especially for:

 - recovery bring-up
-- LineageOS / Android 16 experimentation
+- Evolution X / Android 17 experimentation
 - debugging boot and hardware initialization issues
 - educational study of the platform kernel layout